syncfusion-content/xamarin-docs/Xamarin/AutoComplete/AutoComplete-Modes.md

 ![suggest](images/AutoComplete-Suggesting-Modes/suggest.png)

-## Appending Suggestion to Text
+## Append Mode

-The first item in filtered suggestions is appended to [`SfAutoComplete`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfAutoComplete.XForms.SfAutoComplete.html) text.
-In this mode, drop down remains closed.
+In Append mode, the first item from the filtered suggestions is automatically appended to the text in the [`SfAutoComplete`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfAutoComplete.XForms.SfAutoComplete.html) control.
+The dropdown list remains closed in this mode.

 {% tabs %}